jippi/masto-guide/docs/guide/use-your-own-domain.md

     #       __ALIAS_NAME__-@__ALIAS_DOMAIN__
     #       anything-else@__ALIAS_DOMAIN__
     #
-    # and so on all pointing to
+    # and so on, all pointing to
     #
     #       __USER_NAME__@__USER_DOMAIN__
     #